-Under the above situation, the following dialog box will pop up, requesting additional information about the data, including sampling rate and engineering unit.
+Under the above situation, the following dialog box will pop up, requesting additional information about the data, including sampling frequency, sampling bit resolution, number of channels, and engineering unit.
+These fields will be automatically populated by the software based on its analysis of the data.
+The user can either confirm or modify them as needed.

-Data Parameters ×
+Data Parameters \times

 Sampling Frequency (Hz) 48000

+Sampling Bit Resolution 32Float 💌

+Number of Channel S 1 -

 Engineering Unit A: B: V V

-ОК
+OK

-In addition to the standard format described above, the TXT files exported by the Oscilloscope, Spectrum Analyzer (in Auto / Cross Correlation and Impulse Response Modes) and Signal Generator, which have a slightly different format than the aforementioned ones (i.e. one more column for time information), can also be imported for analysis.
+In addition to the standard format described above, the TXT files exported by the Oscilloscope, Spectrum Analyzer (in Auto / Cross Correlation and Impulse Response Modes) and Signal Generator, which have a slightly different format than the aforementioned ones (i.e. one more column for time information or sequential number), can also be imported for analysis.